paulowe/gcp/vpc-objects.md

 Firewall rules allow you to control which packets are allowed to travel to which destinations

 Default (implied) Firewall rules
--  Bock all incoming connections and
+-  Block all incoming connections and
--  Alow all outgoing connections.
+-  Allow all outgoing connections.

 ### Communication in VPC Networks